Many people, especially senior adults, are familiar with the song “My Way” that Frank Sinatra made famous. The lyrics

 Romans 10:9 in the NKJV Bible states, “[I]f you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.”
 The same scripture in several other versions of the Bible is very similar, with a notable exception: The confession is “Jesus is Lord” or “Jesus as Lord,” both of which suggest that the term “Lord” necessitates a commitment to live according to the teachings of Jesus Christ.

 The winter 2008-2009 edition of the Adult Learner Guide, which is a quarterly publication used by many churches for Bible studies, stated on page 51, “A faith response to the call of God for salvation includes submitting oneself to His lordship – that is, to live in a manner consistent with His character and in obedience to His commands.”

-The extent to which a person seeks to live according to God’s will subsequent to their profession of faith in Jesus Christ will make it evident as to whether or not a person truly has allowed Christ to be their Lord.
+The extent to which a person seeks to live according to God’s will after making a profession of their trust in Jesus Christ as their Savior is generally a good indicator as to whether or not that person has truly allowed Christ to be their Lord.
 Matthew 7:23 states that those who have not genuinely trusted in Jesus as their Savior and committed to Him as their Lord will be told by Him, “I never knew you; depart from Me,” with the result being that they will not be allowed to enter the kingdom of heaven.

 In this regard, the Adult Learner Guide for fall 2011 asserted,